-The Santiago Basin is located downstream of Villa Park Dam in City of Orange.
-There are in fact three basins comprised of Blue Diamond Basin, Bond Basin, and Smith Basin.
+The Santiago Basin is located downstream of Villa Park Dam in Cities of Orange and Villa Park.
+There are in fact three basins comprised of Blue Diamond Basin (Orange), Bond Basin (Orange), and Smith Basin (Villa Park).
 The reservoirs are recharge basins owned and operated by The Orange County Water District (OCWD).
 The water comes from storm water collected by Santiago Creek and the Santa Ana River.
 The recharge basins are used to manage stormwater runoff, prevent flooding and downstream erosion.
 However, the OCWD also seeks to recharge as much water as possible in the Santiago Basins.

 The reservoir is used to percolate water into the groundwater basin, where it becomes a drinking-water supply for Central and North Orange County.
 After it percolates through sand, the water is shipped to water distributors; some of them further filter the water and some do not.
 These former gravel pits contain a large percentage of the storage capacity within the OCWD’s recharge system.